Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild: Details on Section : ``Evaluation on UDA Benchmark''

-As suggested by~\cite{ganin2016domain}, we evaluate our proposed feature-level adaptation methods, i.e., {\dannssl} and {\danner} on four UDA benchmark tasks of digits and traffic signs.
-The summary of four tasks is given as follows: \begin{enumerate} \item{MNIST$\rightarrow$MNIST-M: In this task we use MNIST~\cite{lecun1998gradient} as a source domain and MNIST-M~\cite{ganin2016domain} as a target domain.
-MNIST-M is a variation of MNIST with foreground digits with color transformation on top of background natural images.
+We start the section by task description and model selection.
+We note that supervised model selection using a subset of labeled target examples is used for this experiment inspired by~\cite{bousmalis2016domain}. \begin{enumerate} \item{MNIST$\rightarrow$MNIST-M: MNIST-M is a variation of MNIST with color-transformed foreground digits over natural images in the background.
 Following~\cite{haeusser2017associative}, we augment source data by inverting pixel-values from 0 to 255 and vice versa, thus doubling the volume of source data.
-Overall, $120K (=60K\times 2)$ labeled source images, $50K$ unlabeled target images for training, $1,000$ labeled target images for validation, $9,001$ labeled target images for testing are used.} \item{Synth.
-Digits$\rightarrow$SVHN: In this task we use labeled synthesized digits~\cite{ganin2016domain} as source domain to recognize digits in street view house number dataset (SVHN)~\cite{netzer2011reading}.
-Unlike other works, we use extra unlabeled images of SVHN dataset to train adaptation model.
-Overall, $479,400$ labeled source images, $581,131$ unlabeled target images for training, $1,000$ labeled target images for validation, $26,032$ labeled target images for testing are used.} \item{SVHN$\rightarrow$MNIST: In this task we use SVHN as a source domain and MNIST as a target domain.
-Overall, $73,257$ labeled source images, $50K$ unlabeled target images for training, $1,000$ labeled target images for validation, $10K$ labeled target images for testing are used.} \item{Synth.
-Signs$\rightarrow$GTSRB: In this task we recognize traffic signs from german traffic sign recognition benchmark (GTSRB)~\cite{stallkamp2011german} by adapting from labeled synthesized images~\cite{moiseev2013evaluation}.
+Overall, $120K (=60K\,{\times}\,2)$ labeled source images, $50K$ unlabeled target images for training, $1,000$ labeled target images for validation, $9,001$ labeled target images for testing are used.} \item{Synthetic Digits$\rightarrow$SVHN: Synthesized digits~\cite{ganin2016domain} are used as labeled training examples to recognize digits in street view house number dataset (SVHN)~\cite{netzer2011reading}.
+Unlike other works, we use extra unlabeled images of SVHN dataset to train adaptation models.
+Overall, $479,400$ labeled source images, $581,131$ unlabeled target images for training, $1,000$ labeled target images for validation, $26,032$ labeled target images for testing are used.} \item{SVHN$\rightarrow$MNIST: SVHN is used as a source and MNIST is used as a target.
+Overall, $73,257$ labeled source images, $50K$ unlabeled target images for training, $1,000$ labeled target images for validation, $10K$ labeled target images for testing are used.} \item{MNIST$\rightarrow$SVHN: MNIST is used as a source and SVHN is used as a target.
+Overall, $50K$ labeled source images, $73,257$ unlabeled target images for training, $1,000$ labeled target images for validation, $26,032$ labeled target images for testing are used.} \item{Synthetic Signs$\rightarrow$GTSRB: In this task we recognize traffic signs from german traffic sign recognition benchmark (GTSRB)~\cite{stallkamp2011german} by adapting from labeled synthesized images~\cite{moiseev2013evaluation}.
 In total, $90K$ labeled source images, $35K$ unlabeled target images for training, $430$ labeled target images for validation, $12,569$ labeled target images for testing are used.
-Unlike aforementioned tasks with 10-way classification using $32\times32$ images as input, this task is 43-way classification and input images are of size $40\times40$.} \end{enumerate} For data preprocessing, we apply channel-wise mean and standard deviation normalization per example, i.e.,
+Unlike other tasks with 10-way classification using $32\,{\times}\,32$ images as input, this task is 43-way classification and input images are of size $40\,{\times}\,40$.} \end{enumerate} For all tasks, we apply the same data preprocessing of channel-wise mean and standard deviation normalization per example~\cite{haeusser2017associative}, i.e.,